artoo-git/DungeonCrawler/README.md

 - Speaker for sound effects (e.g. 1x 2W 8 Ohm Speaker)
 - 3 LEDs for life indicators

 Some 3d print models for the HW enclosure are available (e.g [here](https://www.thingiverse.com/thing:5390686)).
 I used an old router chassis and I built the joystick as an external controller.
-If you go that way, use a shielded cable and keep it short to prevent excessive noise acceleromenter.
+If you go that way, use a shielded cable and keep it short to prevent excessive noise buildup.

 ## Software Dependencies
 - FastLED library